negrutiu/nsis-nscurl/NScurl.readme.md

 > Can retrieve the remote content downloaded to `MEMORY`

 > [!caution]
-> This value is truncated to NSIS maximum string length (1KB, 4KB, 8KB, depending on the NSIS build)
+> This value is truncated to the NSIS maximum string length (1KB, 4KB, 8KB, depending on the NSIS build)

 ### @TAG@
 Transfer tag, empty by default.